-Click on box and type in the first item

-We need more faculty to provide access to more students.

-Click on box and type in the second item

-We need more computer-based classrooms to facilitate and support writing programs.

-Click on box and type in the third item
+- Click on box and type in the first item We need more faculty to open access to more students. - Click on box and type in the second item We need more computer-based classrooms to facilitate and support writing programs. - Click on box and type in the third item We need to more fully integrate with other college programs.

-We would like to expand our Learning Community offerings in order to retain and inspire more students.